leontopliss/nodejs-gcp-dwd-with-default-creds/README.md

 Rather than distribute a private key it's possible to use the [signBlob](https://cloud.google.com/iam/docs/reference/rest/v1/projects.serviceAccounts/signBlob) service giving default credentials access to this service.

-The GCP Python auth libary includes this functionality and use of this has been documented [here](https://github.com/GoogleCloudPlatform/professional-services/tree/master/examples/gce-to-adminsdk)
+The GCP Python auth library includes this functionality and use of this has been documented [here](https://github.com/GoogleCloudPlatform/professional-services/tree/master/examples/gce-to-adminsdk)

 This repository implements equivalent functionality for NodeJS